Insoft-UK/PrimePlus/README.md

 # P+
 P+ is a proprietary programming language designed to mitigate the challenges associated with code maintenance and comprehensibility in the HP Programming Language (PPL).
-PPL does not support pre-processing or multiple files, resulting in a single large file that can be unwieldy to manage.
 P+ serves as an intermediary language that addresses these issues by introducing support for pre-processing and facilitating code organization.

 **Variable & Constant**
 ```